eclipse/steady/CONTRIBUTING.md

 Contributed content can be accepted if it:

-1. is useful to improve the open-source vulnerability management tool (explained above)
+1. is useful to improve the open-source vulnerability assessment tool (explained above)
 2. follows the applicable guidelines and standards

 The second requirement could be described in entire books and would still lack a 100%-clear definition, so you will get a committer's feedback if something is not right.
 Extensive conventions and guidelines documentation is [available here](docs/guidelines.md).